 - Housing for All (Urban)/Affordable Housing component in partnership with Pradhan Mantri Awas Yojana Mission or state government housing programs.

-What is the valuation rule in GST?
+What Is the Valuation Rule in GST?

 According to GST valuation rules, tax can be calculated according to the ad valorem principle.
 In other words, the taxpayer can calculate the amount of tax owed based on the assessed value of the goods or services provided.
 Yet, when assessing the amount of tax under GST, consider the following three points.

-Below are some of the important things to consider when evaluating:
+Mandatory Inclusions: Below are some of the important things to consider when evaluating:

-- Taxes, fees, or duties imposed by law other than GST
+- Taxes, fees, or duties imposed by law other than GST.

-- Expenses incurred by the buyer on the supplier’s behalf
+- Expenses incurred by the buyer on the supplier’s behalf.

-- Interest, late fees, or contractual penalties
+- Interest, late fees, or contractual penalties.

-- Any government-provided direct or indirect subsidies
+- Any government-provided direct or indirect subsidies.

-- Any other incidental expenses incurred by the supplier, such as commission or packaging and handling costs
+- Any other incidental expenses incurred by the supplier, such as commission or packaging and handling costs.

-When calculating the taxable value, the taxpayer must deduct all discounts from the value of the supply, whether they are trade or pre-supply discounts.
+Exclusion of Discounts: When calculating the taxable value, the taxpayer must deduct all discounts from the value of the supply, whether they are trade or pre-supply discounts.
 However, it is possible to exclude the backorder discount during the evaluation if both of the following conditions are met:

 - If the discount is granted in accordance with the terms of a preliminary contract concluded between the purchaser and the supplier.